-Finally, the RSI is calculated with the following formula:
+Finally, we calculate the RSI with the following formula:

 Simple Moving Averages (SMA)

-Simple Moving Averages (SMA) is another technical indicator that aims to determine if an asset price will continue a trend or reverse it.
-As the name says, the SMA is calculated as the average of the sum of all values within a certain period.
+Simple Moving Averages (SMA) is another technical indicator that financial analysts use to determine if an asset price will continue a trend or reverse it.
+The SMA is calculated as the average of the sum of all values within a certain period.
 Financial analysts pay close attention to the 200 day SMA (SMA-200).
 When the price crosses the SMA, this may signal a trend reversal.
-Further SMAs are often calculated for 50 (SMA-50) and 100 day (SMA-100) periods.
+Further SMAs are often calculated for 50 (SMA-50) and 100 days (SMA-100) periods.
 In this regard, two popular trading patterns include the death cross and a golden cross.

 - A death cross occurs when the trend line of the SMA-50/100 crosses below the 200-day SMA.
 This suggests that a falling trend will likely accelerate downwards.

 - A golden cross occurs when the trend line of the SMA-50/100 crosses over the 200-day SMA.
 This suggests that a rising trend will likely accelerate upwards.